ous-uio-bioinfo-core/Eurocan_microRNA/README.md

 ### NB! not all necessary input files are here!.
 Neither the Agilent Feature Extraction Files for the AHUS experiment or the processed matrix from UCAM are in this github-repository.
-In order to reproduce the reports completely these files need to be obtained and put in a folder named "not_in_github".
-The same folder is also used to store some intermediate R-objects.
+In order to reproduce the reports these files need to be obtained and put in a folder named "not_in_github".
+The same folder is also used to store some intermediate R-objects and old reports.

 ### not_in_github/
 - *Agilent_ncRNA_60k_normalised_miRNA_expression_ORIGINAL.txt*, the processed data file made by Dvinge et al. (UCAM) obtainable from ...